jamesyang124/play-with-category-theory/chapter9.md

 <br>
 #### Classes and instances

+A **typeclass is a sort of interface that defines some behavior**.
+If a type is a part of a typeclass, **that means that it supports and implements the behavior the typeclass describes**.

 The point of **type classes** is to ensure that certain operations will be available for values of chosen types.

 For example, if we know a type belongs to (or, to use the jargon, instantiates) the class `Fractional`, then we are guaranteed to, among other things, be able to perform real division with its values.